-For Aspiring retirees who want space, fresh air and quietude, but want a major city within a few hours drive, Congratulations --you've just found a town that has it all!
+For aspiring retirees who want space, fresh air and quietude, but want a major city within a few hours drive, Grand Junction, Colorado has it all!

 Nestled between the Colorado National Monument and the Grand Mesa, Grand Junction is growing, but still has a relaxed, unpretentious vibe.
 A small town with a high quality of life and a good economy which is drawing new residents to this outdoor paradise.
 Grand Junction allows you to escape the crowds and traffic of large metro areas but still retain the stores, services and health care options that make life in retirement easier.